-- 1½ tsp active dry yeast
+- 2 ½ teaspoons active dry yeast

-- 2½ cups sifted bread flour (635 g)
+- 3 ¾ cups (439 grams) bread flour

-- 1 Tbsp fresh rosemary chopped
+- 1 tablespoon fresh rosemary (Tuscan Blue) finely chopped

-- 1 Tbsp fresh basil chopped
+- 1 tablespoon fresh basil finely chopped

-- 1 Tbsp fresh thyme chopped
+- 1 tablespoon fresh thyme (French Thyme) finely chopped

-- 1 Tbsp fresh oregano chopped
+- 1 tablespoon fresh Italian oregano finely chopped

-- Line a baking sheet with parchment paper.
+- Line a large rimmed baking sheet with parchment paper.

 - Once dough starts to form increase to medium high.

 - Continue to work the dough for 5 minutes or until a positive "Window Pane Test" (Pinch a piece of dough off and spread with finger tips holding up to the light.
 If the dough stretches without breaking and you can see through the center, gluten has formed and its ready to prove.